cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 ![image](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/version2/screenshots/4.png)

+⚙️ Everything is better with automation!
+Feel free to jump to "Automation with Ansible" part and perform Step 1 and Step 2 to setup database and AcraServer using ansible script.

-Open terminal on your local machine and connect to AcraServer:
+Open terminal on your local machine and **connect to AcraServer**:

 ```
-ssh root@<acra_droplet_ip>
+ssh root@<ACRA_HOST>
 ```

 Upon connection you'll see the configuration script, step by step specify following parameters.
 Configuration script sets connection parameters (connects AcraServer with database and web app), and encryption configuration (which tables and columns to encrypt).